Spicy Seafood Soondubu Jjigae (Korean Soft Tofu Stew)

 • Gochujang.
 Korean fermented chili paste.

 • Sauwoojut.
 Korean fermented shrimp paste.
-A classic ingredient for kimchi, it adds lots of seafood flavor.
+Adds lots of seafood flavor.

 • Fish sauce.
 Just a splash at the end!